 Are they getting into trouble all the time?

-As your child works their way through their child development stages, children learn best using a mixture of techniques involving play and direct teaching because these are already familiar avenues for a young child to experience an adult.
-Through the therapeutic use of play, children are given the opportunity to express their feelings naturally, and safely which then enables the healing process to begin.
+As your child works their way through their child development stages, they learn best using a mix of techniques.
+Child therapy uses Play and direct teaching because these are already familiar avenues for a young child to experience an adult.
+Through the therapeutic use of play, children are given the opportunity to express their feelings naturally, and safely.
+This enables the healing process to begin.
 Combined with direct teaching, your child can develop skills to promote appropriate behavior to problem solve, make good decisions and control their impulses.

 How We Help

-At Bellevue Family Counseling, we primarily use experience-based therapies such as sand tray, art or Play Therapy.
+Child Therapy at Bellevue Family Counseling primarily uses experience-based therapies such as sand tray, art or Play Therapy.
 These offer your child the opportunity to identify, discuss and understand the emotions that create their internal distress.
 Next, we process those emotions and develop appropriate tools and skills, in age-appropriate ways.
 In this way, they learn to manage the internal and external conflicts that are their struggles and express them more effectively and appropriately.

 Therapy can help your child: